Heart Attack Symptoms

 Common signs and symptom of heart attack include:

-- Chest pain.
-Chest pain or discomfort (angina) is the main sign of a heart attack.
-It can feel like pressure, squeezing, fullness, or pain in the center of the chest.
-Patients with coronary artery disease who have stable angina often experience chest pain that lasts for a few minutes and then goes away.
-With heart attack, the pain usually lasts for more than a few minutes and the feeling may go away but then come back.
+- Chest pain or discomfort (angina), which can feel like pressure, squeezing, fullness, or pain in the center of the chest.
+With heart attack, the pain usually lasts for more than a few minutes, but it may increase and decrease in intensity.

-- Discomfort in the upper body.
-People having a heart attack may feel discomfort in the arms, neck, back, jaw, or stomach.
+- Discomfort in the upper body including the arms, neck, back, jaw, or stomach.

-- Shortness of breath can occur with or without chest pain.
+- Shortness of breath, which can occur with or without chest pain.

 - Nausea and vomiting